 Student applications accepted until courses are filled.
-Learn more about how to apply, tuition details, and more here.
+Learn more about how to apply, tuition details, and more below.

 Contact the Pilchuck Registrar with questions about enrollment (email@example.com or 360.445.3111 ext.
 29).

-With thanks to generous donors, Pilchuck is waiving the applicatin fee for all programs and residencies.
+Pilchuck is waiving the application fee for all programs and residencies.

 Apply for all courses, scholarships, and financial aid with our online application form.

 Before beginning your application, read the application instructions, so that you can prepare any required materials.

 - Only one application form is needed to apply each year.